 Performance Testing vs. Performance Engineering

 Performance testing and performance engineering are closely related, but there are a few key differences between them.
 While respective engineers are both make use of performance testing results, the way they think, analyze, and go about their tasks are different.
-For example, a performance test engineer looks for the response time when your website/application undergoes a certain load and directs the development team to optimize it.
+For example, a performance test engineer looks for the response time when your website or application undergoes a certain load and directs the development team to optimize it.

 - Performance testing uncovers bugs and bottleneck issues and provides analysis reports to developers for resolution.
 Performance engineering is taking performance concerns to the next level by helping developers to meet business case requirements and industry standards for speed, scalability, and sustainability.